rust-lang/rfcs/text/0000-command-ergonomics.md

     // and a caller can't reimplement it without making assumptons
     // about `SubprocessError`'s contents.
     fn has_problem(&self) -> bool;

+    /// Returns `Ok<ExitStatus>` if the only reason for the failure was a nonzero exit status.
+    /// Otherwise returns `self`.
+    ////
+    /// Use this if you want to to tolerate some exit statuses,
+    /// but still fail if there were other problems. pub fn just_status(self) -> Result<ExitStatus, SubprocessError>;
 }
 impl Default for SubprocessError { ... }
 impl Clone for SubprocessError { ... } // contained io:Errors are in Arcs